 |Diamond Carat Weight||Clean Origin (Lab-Grown)||Brilliant Earth (mined)||Brilliant Earth (lab-grown)|

 As you can see, there is a vast difference in the diamond price from carat to carat, within a carat size, and when you compare lab vs. mined diamonds.
-A diamond with the highest price tag will almost always have the highest grade for clarity and cut.
+A diamond with the highest price tag will almost always have the highest grade for clarity and cut and, of course, a higher price per carat.

-The cut is the most important of the 4 Cs and will have the most significant impact on a diamond’s appearance and impacts the cost on the diamond price calculator.
+The cut is the most important of the 4 Cs and will have the most significant impact on a diamond’s appearance and diamond price per carat on the diamond price calculator.

 Diamond cut refers to how effectively light that enters the stone is refracted within and reflected back out.
-A skilled artisan will map out and cut each diamond, which will determine its brilliance and fire.
-The amount of skilled labor is a factor in the diamond price.
+A skilled artisan will map out and cut each diamond in order to define its brilliance and fire.
+Therefore, the amount of skilled labor is a factor in the diamond price per carat.
+However, no matter what carat diamond you choose, the cut is what will make it sparkle.

 How Cut Affects Diamond Prices

-The more perfect the symmetry, polish, and proportions the diamond has, the more brilliance it will have.
+The more perfect the diamond’s symmetry, polish, and proportions the more brilliance it will have.
 Cut grades, in descending order, include Ideal, Excellent, Very Good, and Good.
 Only round diamonds are graded on their cut, while fancy shapes like a princess and emerald-shaped diamonds do not receive a grade.

 Clean Origin also offers some round diamonds in the “Hearts and Arrows” style of cut.
 These diamonds feature a precise cut and maximum brilliance.
-These diamonds are rarer — making up less than 1% of all the diamonds in the world — and are therefore more expensive.
-This is reflected in the diamond price calculator.
+And they are rarer — making up less than 1% of all the diamonds in the world — making them more expensive.
+Thus, this is reflected in the diamond price calculator.

 Diamond color refers to the absence of color present in a particular stone.
-The color of a diamond is graded on a scale starting at D ranging down to Z. With D diamonds being colorless, and Z diamonds having a yellow color.
+The color of a diamond is graded on a scale starting at D ranging down to Z. With D diamonds being colorless and Z diamonds having a yellow color.
+If you choose the right setting, the yellow color might not be as noticeable, and you can also save money for a larger carat diamond.

 How Color Affects Diamond Prices

-While color can affect the price of a diamond using a diamond price calculator.
-In reality, there’s no reason to overpay for color.
-The difference between two different color grades can look identical color-wise and will help you cut down on price.
+While color can affect the price of a diamond using a diamond price calculator, in reality, there’s no reason to overpay for color.
+This is because difference between two different color grades can look identical color-wise and will help you cut down on price.

-Below we’ve compared 2 carat round, very good cut, VS2 clarity diamonds with different color grades (as of 8/5/2020).
+Below we’ve compared a 2-carat diamond that is a round, very good cut, VS2 clarity diamonds with different color grades (as of 6/20/2022).

 G, H, and I color-graded diamonds are all considered “near-colorless,” and most people see little difference in these grades, especially when your diamond is mounted in a white gold or platinum setting.